 TEA provides two options for school districts and charter schools to access the DPS Clearinghouse going forward to ensure that contractors’ employee applicants and employees are fingerprinted when required by law:

 - Option 1: Schools may fingerprint a contractor and/or contractor’s employees using the Local Education Entity (LEE) Fast Pass option.
 In this situation, schools will have access to the fingerprint results.
 The contractor, however, will not be able to view the results through the DPS Clearinghouse.

 - Option 2: Texas-based contractors that provide care or care placement services may fingerprint their W-2 employees who have access to students.
-In this situation a contractor can certify that they are in compliance with TEC §22.0834.
+In this situation, a contractor can certify that they are in compliance with TEC §22.0834.
 However, schools will not have access to the same fingerprint results.
-Please be aware that a private contractor that does not meet the NCPA criteria to access criminal history will not be granted access to the DPS Clearinghouse.
+Please be aware that a private contractor who does not meet the NCPA criteria to access criminal history will not be granted access to the DPS Clearinghouse.

 Additional information is available on the Requirements for School District Contractors webpage.
 This page also provides information regarding the 2019 FBI audit, including Clearinghouse subscription verification requirements for school districts and charter schools and contractor compliance certification requirements.

 Karen Dooley joined HR Services in 2016.
 She provides oversight to a team of consultants providing staffing services, HR reviews, and other projects.
 She provides training and assists school districts with their HR-related needs.
 Dooley is a seasoned administrator with more than 17 years of HR experience in Central Texas districts as a coordinator, director, and assistant superintendent.
 She also worked as an assistant principal, counselor, and teacher, and holds a superintendent certificate.

 Dooley received her master’s degree from Prairie View A&M University and her bachelor’s degree from Texas State University.